theguyonthesky/SHA256-PasswordCracker/README.md

 - Failure Handling: If no match is found after testing all passwords, it notifies the user.

 # How It Works
-1. The script first checks if exactly one argument (the target SHA-256 hash) is provided via the command line.
+1. The script first checks if exactly one argument (the target SHA-256 hash) is provided via the command line using `sys.argv`.
 If not, it exits with an error message.

 2. It opens the wordlist file (default `rockyou.txt`) and reads each password line by line.